-We are thrilled to announce the launch of the Congenital Hyperinsulinism International (CHI) Hyperinsulinism Centers of Excellence (COE) Program.
-The CHI COE Program will designate specialist facilities providing the highest quality of care for hyperinsulinism (HI) patients and their families around the world.
+The Congenital Hyperinsulinism International (CHI) Hyperinsulinism Centers of Excellence (COE) Program designates centers for providing the highest quality of care for congenital hyperinsulinism (HI) patients and their families around the world.

 There are some superb institutions known for providing excellent HI care and participating in groundbreaking research, yet until now there has not been a review process or certificate awarded to institutions for the care of those with HI.

 The CHI COE designation application was developed by an international committee of HI specialists, clinicians, and patient representatives who worked together to identify the requirements.
 The criteria include demonstrated excellence in clinical care, academic research, collaboration, and a commitment to patient care.

 Hyperinsulinism centers from all over the world were invited to submit an application to receive the designation.
 The online application consists of 33 questions that are associated with identified criteria to determine comprehensive and expert HI care.
 Centers can review the application criteria and scoring by reviewing the COE Application Rubric here.

 If you have any questions, please contact Tai Pasquini, CHI Director of Research and Policy, by emailing firstname.lastname@example.org or calling her at 973-842-7559.

 The CHI COE Program was made possible through the Global Genes 2020 RARE Patient Impact Grant Program, the Chan Zuckerberg Initiative Rare As One Grant, and other generous donors.